mathineau/pangaea-clustering-intro/README.md

 This is not an exhaustive list.

 These sources are accessible over HTTP and return json documents representing data about different POI.

+During the project, you will not be responsible for the acquisition of data.
+You will test your software with test data first (e.g: The [IRIS data set](https://archive.ics.uci.edu/ml/datasets/Iris)) and then I will give you data previously extracted from these sources for testing purposes.

 ## Typical scale of the data
 We aim to build a system that can handle clustering of ~100 million points data set.
 POI information that we collect